HashRebel/rebel-headquarters-web/docs/StackDetails.md

 ## Continuous deployment
 * **_Dokku_** -
 ** [Heroku Buildbacks](https://devcenter.heroku.com/articles/buildpacks) - This is the build system that dokku defaults to.
 Not sure if it is widely used otherwise.
 Okay dokku turned out to be a bit of a pain in the ass and I think I am going to abandon it for now.
 Seems like I can get just as much or more with just using a server with simply docker installed.
 ** Docker - Dokku can also use a Dockerfile to deploy and app.
-Apparently this method will exclude some dokku features but seems just as flexable of an options.
+Apparently this method will exclude some dokku features but seems just as flexible of an options.
 I can even do multistage build (for multiple environments).

 ## Package management
 * **_NPM_** - for obvious reasons